Rizama-Victor/Development-of-a-House-Price-Prediction-Model/README.md

    Numeric features were standardized with `StandardScaler` to place them on comparable scales for model training.

 8. **Trained the model**
-    The train set data was then fitted to the custom built Linear Regressor from scratct to enable the model understand the underlying patterns in the data.
+    The train set data was then fitted to the custom built Linear Regressor (from scratch) to enable the model understand the underlying patterns in the data.

 9. **Generated predictions**
     The trained model produced predictions on the test set for quantitative evaluation.